Gifts for the Woman Who Wants Nothing (that she’ll secretly love)

 Welcome Mat

-This is another one of those things that I hate to spend money on.
+It’s another one of those things that I hate to spend money on, but would be thrilled to receive as a gift.

-Check out this mat as another idea as a gifts, if your gift-recipient has a large double-door entrance.
+Check out this mat as another idea, if your gift-recipient has a large double-door entrance.

 Non-Toxic Cleaning Supplies